-The main goal of this paper is to present the central message in a technically sound and rigorous manner as follows: While AI safety can be seen as a significant challenge in the context of modern GenAI technology, it is possible to reformulate many of the associated problems as a classical detection tasks.
-Furthermore, the insights and methods developed in the field of signal processing can be applied to improve AI safety.
-Specifically, we define \textit{computational AI safety} as the set of safety problems that can be formulated as a hypothesis testing task in signal processing.
+The main goal of this paper is to present the central message in a technically sound and rigorous manner as follows: \textit{While AI safety can be seen as a significant challenge in the context of modern GenAI technology, it is possible to reformulate many of the associated problems as a standard hypothesis testing task}.
+Furthermore, insights and methods developed in signal processing can be applied to improve AI safety.
+Specifically, we define \textit{computational AI safety} as the set of safety problems that can be formulated as hypothesis-testing tasks in signal processing.
 We also provide examples of how signal processing techniques such as sensitivity analysis, subspace projection \cite{vaswani2018robust}, loss landscape \cite{li2018visualizing}, and adversarial learning can be used to study and improve AI safety.

 Figure \ref{fig:overview} provides an overview of our proposed signal processing framework for computational AI safety.
 Without loss of generality, we divide a GenAI system into three parts: the \textit{model input} that processes a user's query, the \textit{GenAI model} that performs inference and action (for agentic workflows), and the \textit{model output} produced by the model given the input.
 The two representative safety challenges highlighted for model input and output safety in GenAI are the detection of unsafe queries and AI-generated content.
-It is worth noting that what is unique about GenAI is that the validity of the safety hypothesis (e.g. whether the input or output is safe) requires an additional judge function for certification, which can be either a rule-based approach (e.g. keyword matching) or an AI-based evaluation (e.g. LLM-as-a-judge or external contextual classifiers).
+It is worth noting that what is unique about GenAI is that the validity of the safety hypothesis (e.g., whether the input or output is safe) requires an additional judge function for certification, which can be either a rule-based approach (e.g., keyword matching) or an AI-based evaluation (e.g., LLM-as-a-judge or external contextual classifiers).
 For example, when assessing the risk of jailbreak attacks, one can use refusal-related keywords to quantify the rejection rate in GenAI, or use another LLM as a judge to provide a numerical rating of the safety level of the response.